Tasktheory/ai-assistant/README.md

 The Creative Agent helps designers and content creators generate professional event posters by:

-**Analyzing event concepts** - Takes a event title and premise as input **Generating 3 unique poster designs** - Creates visually distinct concepts using AI image generation **Maintaining brand consistency** - Pulls brand colors, typography, and style guidelines from Notion **Creating marketing copy** - Generates a 100-word synopsis and punchy promo tagline **Ensuring accessibility** - Auto-generates descriptive alt text for all images
+-**Analyzing event concepts** Takes a event title and premise as input -**Generating 3 unique poster designs**  Creates visually distinct concepts using AI image generation -**Maintaining brand consistency**  Pulls brand colors, typography, and style guidelines from Notion -**Creating marketing copy**  Generates a 100-word synopsis and punchy promo tagline -**Ensuring accessibility**  Auto-generates descriptive alt text for all images

 ### Perfect For:
 - Employee onboarding and training